intel/intel-device-plugins-for-kubernetes/cmd/fpga_admissionwebhook/README.md

 and the corresponding AF IDs are set in environment variables for the container.
 Though in this case the cluster administrator would probably want to rename the mapping `arria10.dcp1.2-nlb0-preprogrammed` to something like `arria10.dcp1.2-nlb0-orchestrated` to reflect its mode.
-The [FPGA CDI prestart hook](../fpga_crihook/README.md) then loads the requested bitstream to a region before the container is started.
+The [FPGA OCI createRuntime hook](../fpga_crihook/README.md) then loads the requested bitstream to a region before the container is started.

 Mappings of resource names are configured with objects of `AcceleratorFunction` and